frankjuniorr/homelab-iac/README.md

 ### Config files
-First of all, **review and edit** all necessary config files, there are in `config-files/sample` folder. make a copy of this folder, running the command:
+First of all, **review and edit** all necessary config files, there are in `config-files/sample` folder.
+Make a copy of this folder, running the command:
 ```bash
 make init-config-files
 ```